Updated COVID19 Advice for UK Teachers, TAs and Childminders, 31st March 2020.

 Goldfish and What They Teach Us!

-Last week, I had the privilege of listening to Prof Sandro Galea, from Boston State University talking on the subject: “What do guns, obesity and opiates have in common?!”
+Tweet Last week, I had the privilege of listening to Prof Sandro Galea, from Boston State University talking on the subject: “What do guns, obesity and opiates have in common?!”
 It was an amazing walk through the world of epidemiology – and the answer?
-Well – all three things are hugely important problems, they are all complex and therefore simple solutions cannot fix them!
+Well – all three things are hugely important problems, they are [Continue Reading …]

 Share